Morikoi/asteroid-blaster/docs/index.md

 # o11y.love - learn Observability

 Getting started with Observability, or looking for new ideas for your own environments?
-There are so ma
+There are so many great resources out there - you've come to a place try